 In 2009, the Legislature passed CS/CS/CS/SB 1986, a comprehensive bill designed to address systematic health care fraud in Florida.
-That bill increased the Medicaid program's authority to address fraud, particularly as it relates to home health services; health care facility and health care practitioner standards to keep fraudulent actors from obtaining a health care license in Florida.
-The bill also created disincentives to commit Medicaid fraud and created additional criminal felonies for committing health care fraud.
+That bill increased the Medicaid program's authority to address fraud, particularly as it relates to home health services; increased health care facility and health care practitioner standards to keep fraudulent actors from obtaining a health care license in Florida; and created disincentives to commit Medicaid fraud, posting sanctioned and terminated Medicaid providers on the AHCA website, and creating additional criminal felonies for committing health care fraud; among other anti-fraud provisions.